 How many days does it take to see Scotland, England, and Ireland?

-For a trip to Scotland, England and Ireland you should consider traveling for at least 15 days.
+For a trip to Scotland, England and Ireland you should consider travelling for at least 15 days.
 However, you can do it in 10 days if you only focus on 1 main city in each country.

 03. Figure out Visa restrictions